jmandel/regulations.gov-comment-browser/README.md

 ## Overview

 This tool processes public comments to:
-1. **Load** comments from regulations.gov API or CSV bulk downloads
+1.  **Load** comments from regulations.gov API or CSV bulk downloads.
-2. **Condense** verbose comments into structured bullet-point summaries
+2.  **Condense** verbose comments into structured summaries.
-3. **Discover themes** - build a hierarchical taxonomy of topics discussed
+3.  **Discover Themes** by building a hierarchical taxonomy of topics.
+4.  **Extract Theme-Specific Content** from each comment for precise analysis.
+5.  **Summarize Themes** by synthesizing all relevant comment extracts into a narrative.
-4. **Discover entities** - identify organizations, programs, and concepts mentioned
+6.  **Discover Entities** by identifying organizations, programs, and concepts.
-5. **Score themes** - analyze stance alignment and generate narrative summaries per theme
+7.  **Build a Website** to explore the results interactively.

 ## Installation